bowlneudel/spiders-song/README.md

   - We did not consider how to sonify gaps in the data

 - Simulated extinct lineages were not considered for this sonification

+- Introgressions were not considered for this sonification

 - The clock (ticking from one node to the next along each branch, and then to the next branch) is occasionally buggy
   - Timing between the branch pairs is not always identical when it should be, sometimes restarting at the root slightly late or with misaligned synth parameters